M80 Zolja: Description

 Constructed from fibre-reinforced plastics, the M80 Zolja is designed to be used by an individual against armoured fighting vehicles or fortifications.

 The M80 Zolja is a single-use recoilless weapon which is characterized by its simple operation and lightweight characteristics.
 The launcher and the container are incorporated into a single unit.
-The M80 Zolja is similar to the American M72 LAW in both appearance and performance.

 Launcher

 The M80 Zolja launcher is telescoping which is intended for easier transportation.
 The launchers consists of a forward and rear tube made of fibre-reinforced plastic, a firing mechanism, front and rear aiming sights, a carry handle, front and rear caps to keep debris out and a sling.

 Rocket

 The 64mm anti-tank missile is located in the rear of the launcher.
 The missile consists of an explosive warhead, stabilizer wings and a solid fuel rocket.

 The M80's warhead has the potential to penetrate 300 mm of solid steel at a 90-degree angle.
 The warhead may be fitted with an impact and piezoelectric blasting mechanism.
 A self-destruct mechanism is also integrated into the rocket which ensures that the rockets self-destruct if the target is not hit within 4 to 6 seconds of flight.
 The rocket propellant is only fired while in the tube, which propels the rocket to a speed of 190 m/s.
 This speed ensures that the rocket reaches its 240 m range at a 2.5 meter target.